Piping/xGUI/README.md

 # Keybinding

-    modify the ~/.config/sxhkd/sxhkdrc file to use your selected browser and terminals etc
+    modify the ~/.config/sxhkd/sxhkdrc file to use your selected browser and terminals etc to mimic my current keyboard uses, add the following line into your ~/.bashrc

+    # check more binding info using : grep alt /usr/share/X11/xkb/rules/evdev.lst | grep win
+    setxkbmap -option "altwin:swap_alt_win"
+    setxkbmap -option "caps:escape"

 # My DWM built-in Keybindings

-The MODKEY is set to the Alt key.
+The MODKEY is set to the Win/Super/Command key.

 | Keybinding | Action |
 | :--- | :--- |